Simultaneous nonreciprocal and ultra-strong coupling in cavity magnonics

+\emph{Ultra-strong coupling}--In order to demonstrate that our system has reached the USC regime theoretically, we conducted a more in-depth analysis of the coupling based on the system's Hamiltonian.
+Typically, the interaction between the cavity photon mode and FMR mode can be described by two coupled harmonic oscillators, with the Hamiltonian given by the Dicke model \cite{NewJ.Phys.21.095004}:

+where $\widetilde{\omega}_P=\omega_{P}+i\beta$, $\widetilde{\omega}_K=\omega_{K}+i\alpha$, and $\widetilde{g}=J+i\Gamma$.
+The three terms on the right-hand side of the Eq. \ref{eq:4} represent the photon mode, FMR mode, and the interaction between the two modes, respectively.
+In the strong coupling regime, the rotating-wave approximation\cite{PhysRevLett.113.156401} (RWA) can be employed to solve the Hamiltonian, which involves neglecting the counter-rotating terms $\hat{c}^{\dagger}\hat{b}^{\dagger}$ and $\hat{c}\hat{b}$.
+This approach has been widely applied in cavity magnonics.
+However, when the system operates in the USC coupling regime, RWA is no longer valid, and the counter-rotating terms must be taken into account \cite{PhysRevB.72.115303}.

+In the USC regime, the Hopfield model is often used instead of the Dicke model to study the system.
+In this case, the Hamiltonian is given by: \begingroup \endgroup where $\Lambda=\widetilde{g}^2/2\widetilde{\omega}_K$ is the diamagnetic term, given by Thomas-Reiche-Kuhn sum rule \cite{PhysRevB.101.075301,PhysRevB.107.214423}.
+The magnitude of the diamagnetic term directly influences the system's coupling efficiency and phase transition behavior.
+When the diamagnetic term is very small or negligible, the system is more likely to enter the superradiant phase, where the coupling efficiency is significantly enhanced.
+However, in this work, the coupling efficiency has just reached the threshold of the USC regime, and the system has not entered the superradiant phase.
+Therefore, the diamagnetic term cannot be neglected.
+Then, we obtain the eigenvalues by solving the Hamiltonian of the system under these conditions: \begin{widetext}

+\end{widetext} where $\widetilde{\omega}_{\pm}$ are frequencies of the polariton modes, $\lambda$ is a prefactor added before the diamagnetic term and $g/2\pi$ is coupling strength.

+As shown in Figure 5, the blue dots represent the experiment data, while the black curves correspond to the polarized modes $\omega_\pm$ obtained by fitting Eq. \ref{eq:6}.
+The coherent coupling strength and dissipative coupling strength are fit as $J=1.18$ GHz and $\Gamma=0.01$ GHz, respectively, which are consistent with the results obtained from Eq. \ref{eq:3}.
+This confirms that our system has indeed reached the USC regime \cite{Nat.Phys.6.772}.
+In the ultra-strong coupling region, the stronger the coupling strength, the stronger the nonreciprocity \cite{PhysRevB.103.184427}.

-Right bottom of Fig. \ref{Fig:4} reveals another ultrastrong MPC expressed in orange curve.
-We design another experiment to understand the nature of the coupling.
-Note that the magnon mode and photon mode are provided by the YIG cylinder simultaneously \cite{PhysRevB.91.214430,PhysRevB.93.144420,J.Magn.Magn.Mater.521.167536}.
+Such unique dynamic behaviors enable flexible controllability.
+In addition, another ultra-strong magnon-photon coupling is observed at the bottom right of Fig. \ref{Fig:3}, marked by the gray dashed ellipses.
+We designed another experiment to understand the origin of this coupling and noted that both the magnon mode and the photon mode are provided by the YIG cylinder simultaneously \cite{PhysRevB.91.214430,PhysRevB.93.144420,J.Magn.Magn.Mater.521.167536}.
+The coupling strength reaches 4 GHz, and the coupling efficiency is 32.8\%.
+Experimental and calculation details are provided in part \uppercase\expandafter{\romannumeral3} of the Supplemental Material \cite{SM}.